ronappleton/laravel-wallet/README.md

 ## Introduction

-Laravel Wallet is a highly configurable wallet system for platform transaction management, it has nothing to do with payment providers or the crediting of funds.
+Laravel Wallet is a configurable wallet system for platform transaction management, it has nothing to do with payment providers or the crediting of funds.